 Displacement in Syria is a story that is repeated over and over endlessly, due to intermittent military operations, as families move with their children to any place where they can find safety, far from the sounds of bombing and the horror of battles.

-Takaful Al-Sham Charity launched a ” Dwelling ” project in response to the displaced families to support their steadfastness.
-The project provides new tents for newly displaced families and supports families whose tents were damaged by winter floods, by replacing the damaged tents with new tents.
+Takaful Al Sham launched a ” Dwelling ” project in response to the displaced families to support their steadfastness.
+The project provides new tents for newly displaced families and supports families whose tents were damaged by winter floods and by replacing the damaged tents with new tents.
 Besides the provided tents to the displaced families, baskets of non-food items are distributed to enable them from starting a new life of unknown duration until they have the opportunity to return to their homes.

-The project included a number of camps in the rural of Aleppo and Idlib Governorates in northern Syria.
+The project included a number of camps in the countryside of Aleppo and Idleb Governorates in northern Syria.